AlibabaCloudDocs/hcs_mgw/intl.en-US/FAQ/Common causes of a migration failure and solutions.md

 # Common causes of a migration failure and solutions {#concept_xdc_qxl_sfb .concept}

-This section describes the common causes of a migration failure and solutions when you use Data Transport to migrate data.
+This topic describes the common causes of a migration failure and solutions when you use Data Transport to migrate data.

 If a migration job fails, you can [view the list of failed migration files](../../../../intl.en-US/Migrate data between Alibaba Cloud Object Storage Service (OSS) buckets/Manage migration jobs.md#section_jxv_xty_pfb) to analyze the causes of the failure and troubleshoot the issue.
 On the Migration Jobs page, locate a failed job, click **Manage** next to the job, and click **Retry** to migrate failed files.